Melbourne Cricket Ground: Tennis

 In 1878 the Melbourne Cricket Club's Lawn Tennis Committee laid an asphalt court at the MCG and Victoria's first game of tennis was played there.
 A second court of grass was laid in 1879 and the first Victorian Championship played on it in 1880.
 The first inter-colonial championship was played in 1883 and the first formal inter-state match between NSW and Victoria played in 1884 with Victoria winning.

 In 1889 the MCC arranged for tennis to be played at the Warehousemen's Cricket Ground (now known as the Albert Cricket Ground), at Albert Park, rather than at the MCG.

 Cycling

 It was at the MCG in 1869 that one of Australia's first bicycle races was held.
 The event was for velocipedes, crude wooden machines with pedals on the front wheels.
 In 1898 the Austral Wheel Race was held at the MCG attracting a crowd of 30,000 to see cyclists race for a total of £400 in prize money, with 1st, 2nd, and 3rd place winning £240, £120, and £40 respectively.

+American football

+The National Football League (NFL) played its first game at the ground in 2026 as part of a multiple-season deal for the NFL International Series.
+On 11 September, the Los Angeles Rams played the San Francisco 49ers in the season opener for both teams.
+The 49ers won 27–7 in front of a sell-out crowd of 100,021, the seventh-highest crowd for a regular-season game in NFL history.